jamesshore/ergotest/docs/automation_api.md

 > **The Golden Rule:** Don't use constructors to instantiate Ergotest classes.
 Constructors are reserved for internal use only in this codebase.

 There are five classes in Ergotest, but only the three bolded below are important for everyday use.
-Similarly, the bolded methods in the table of contents above are the only ones you need to know.
-The rest of this documentation is for reference and advanced usage.
+Similarly, the bolded methods in the table of contents above are the only ones you really need to know.
+The rest are for reference and advanced usage.

 * ***TestRunner*** is how you run your tests.
 * ***TestSuiteResult*** has the results of your test run, and includes a convenient method for reporting the results.
 It's provided by the test runner after the tests finish running.